iOSWhisperTest/whispertest/raspberry_pi/README.md

 # Raspberry Pi Scripts and Documentation

 The Raspberry Pi functionality currently consists of two separate control methods:
+USB microphone emulation, as described in section 3.1.5 of the paper;
-USB microphone emulation, and USB mouse and keyboard emulation.
+and USB mouse and keyboard emulation, as described in section 3.1.6.
 Each method allows access to the entire iOS device, including screens that might normally be considered privileged such as Settings or the App Store.
+However, both methods should be considered experimental.

 ## USB Microphone Emulation